-Extending from Punta de la Sierra in the southwest to Panther Junction in the northwest, Chisos Mountains are the unique natural features of the Big Bend National Park.
+Extending from Punta de la Sierra in the southwest to Panther Junction in the northwest, Chisos Mountains are the unique natural features of the park.

 The Chisos is the only mountain range that lies entirely with Big Bend National Park, primarily located in the Trans-Pecos region of Texas.

-The Chisos Mountains is the apple of the eye of Big Bend National Park.
+The Chisos Mountains are the apple of the eye of this Park.
 It is best known for the hikes it offers to visitors, notably in the days of the summer months.

 2. The Heartfelt Ross Maxwell Scenic Drive

 Big Bend National Park is worldwide renowned for Ross Maxwell Scenic Drive.
-Historically, the route of this drive is named after Ross Maxwell, the first superintendent of Big Bend National Park.
+Historically, the route of this drive is named after Ross Maxwell, the first superintendent of that Park.
 He had an extensive role in laying out this geologically enriched route on the park’s western side.

 Ross Maxwell Scenic Drive is a 30-mile picturesque drive that encircles the slopes on the western side of Chisos Mountain.
 Moving up to the breathtaking views at Sotol Vista, the route then winds down to correspond to the Rio Grande at Castolon Historic District.
 The pavement ends at the point where the Ross Maxwell route winds at the Santa Elena trailhead.